HongDuc7/Uit-VoiceControlledDoor/README.md

 ## ⚙️ The Architecture

 ### How it Works
 Because Google Assistant runs in the cloud, it cannot communicate directly with the ESP32 board on your local network.
-We use a "middleman" approach to bridge the voice command to the hardware.

 ### The Flow
 Here is the step-by-step process of how the command travels from your voice to the physical lock: